- First-Day Attendance

 - Medicine: students pursuing the doctor of medicine (MD) degree

 - Non-Degree, without Baccalaureate: students without a baccalaureate degree

-- Non-Degree, with Baccalaureate: students who have previously earned, at a minimum, one baccalaureate degree or higher-level degree
+- Non-Degree, with Baccalaureate (post-baccalaureate): students who have previously earned, at a minimum, one baccalaureate degree or higher-level degree

 Depending on the career of the student, the University may record the advancement of the student toward completion of the degree by tracking the academic level of the student.
 The academic level of undergraduate students is calculated on the basis of semester hours.
 Students with a career of Law or Medicine are classified based on their year within the program.
 Graduate students and various non-degree students do not have specific academic levels or classification.